psevestre/openid-fapi/Financial_API_WD_002.md

 #### 5.2.5 JWT Secured Authorization Response Mode

-In addition to the provisions given in section 5.2.2 an authorization server may offer clients to protect authorization responses using the "JWT Secured Authorization Response Mode" [JARM].
+In addition to the provisions given in section 5.2.2, an authorization server may protect authorization responses to clients using the "JWT Secured Authorization Response Mode" [JARM].

-The [JARM] allows authorization servers to encode authorization responses (of any response type) in a JWT.
-It is an alternative way to ID Tokens (utilized as detached signatures) to provide financial-grade security to authorization responses.
+The [JARM] allows a client to request that an authorization server encode the authorization response (of any response type) in a JWT.
+It is an alternative  to utilizing ID Tokens as detached signatures for providing financial-grade security on authorization responses.

-The authorization server should advertize support for [JARM] response modes using the metadata parameter `response_modes_supported`.
+The authorization server should advertise support for the [JARM] response modes using the `response_modes_supported` metadata parameter.

 If [JARM] is used to secure the authorization responses, the clauses 2, 3, and 4 of section 5.2.2. do not apply.
 For example, clients may use [JARM] in conjunction with the response type `code`.